calf-studio-gear/CTK/README.md

 CTK is a user interface toolkit for host-agnostic audio plugin UIs written in C++ under LGPL 3.0 license.

-It is based on pugl library for event and window handling and cairo graphics library for drawing.
+It comes with a slightly modified pugl library for event and window handling and utilizes cairo graphics library for drawing.

 CTK offers optimized rendering and compositing and full nesting and stacking capabilities.
 All widgets own a cairo surface they are drawing on.
 Container